 1 # Saline Nose Drops

-Saline is nothing but simple salt water, which you can buy from any pharmacy or you can make the saline solution at home.
-Whether your child has a congestion or not, but it’s better to keep a one bottle of saline drops at home for any case of midnight emergency.
+Saline is nothing but simple saltwater, which you can buy from any pharmacy or you can make the saline solution at home.
+Whether your child has congestion or not, but it’s better to keep one bottle of saline drops at home for any case of a midnight emergency.